Debra A. Woog

-Debra guides leaders, experts, educators, consultants and other creative professionals to align their leadership choices with their brilliance and unique definitions of success, so that they transform from feeling time-crunched and overwhelmed to joy-filled and at ease, in their lives and work.
+In times of crisis or calm, Debra guides women to align their leadership choices and communications with their Brilliance and Unique Definitions of Success, so that they transform from overwhelmed to confident in their difficult situations.

-Debra’s own career path has included conducting research at Harvard Business School for an award-winning career development study, advising nine technology start-ups as Director of People Strategy for Cambridge Incubator, and directing admissions and career development for the MIT MBA dual-degree program Leaders for Global Operations.
+Debra’s career has included conducting primary research at Harvard Business School for an award-winning book, directing admissions and career development for the MIT dual-degree MBA program Leaders for Global Operations, and advising nine technology start-ups as Director of People Strategy for Cambridge Incubator.
 The Boston Globe profiled Debra for her outstanding abilities to select talented candidates, motivate and develop employees, and resolve conflicts between people as well as between organizations.
-A sought-after expert, Debra’s work has also been featured in Forbes, Inc., and US News & World Report.
+Her work has also been featured in Forbes, Inc., US News & World Report and more.

 Debra earned her B.A. in Psychology and American Studies from Wellesley College and an MBA from the MIT Sloan School of Management.
-MIT Sloan recognized her leadership abilities by awarding her the Miriam Sherburne Scholarship.
+MIT Sloan recognized her leadership abilities and community contributions by awarding her the Miriam Sherburne Scholarship.
 She is trained as a mediator and an ombudsman.

-An enthusiastic vegetable-roaster and occasional painter, Debra delights in spending time with her high-school-aged son and daughter.
-She’s also a voracious reader and a sometimes knitter.
+A theater-lover and occasional intuitive painter, Debra delights in spending time with her high-school-aged son and daughter.
+She’s also a voracious reader and sometimes knitter.

 Want to learn more?